deigil/private-site/content/blog/pixel-9-custom-rom-root.md

 ### Pass Play Integrity (SafetyNet)

-In Magisk:

-1. Settings: enable Zygisk
+1. In magisk > settings: enable Zygisk
-2. Configure DenyList: add banking apps, Google Play, Google Services, Google Wallet.
+2. Then click Configure DenyList: add banking apps, Google Play, Google Services, Google Wallet.
-3.
-4. Reboot, then clear data for Play Store and Services
-5. Verify with a checker app: [Integrity/SafetyNet checker]([link-to-checker-app])

-If you still fail, ensure your ROM’s fingerprint is proper or add a props/spoofing solution per your ROM community guidance.
+3. Download on your phone via browser [NeoZygisk](https://github.com/JingMatrix/NeoZygisk), [Play Integrity Fork](https://github.com/osm0sis/PlayIntegrityFork), [Tricky Store](https://github.com/5ec1cff/TrickyStore), and [Zygisk Assistant](https://github.com/snake-4/Zygisk-Assistant).
+4. Go into magisk, modules, install from storage, and select NeoZygisk, then ZygiskAssistant.
+Reboot.
+5. Go back into magisk and do the same for the other two modules.
+Reboot.
+6. Install [WebUIX](https://github.com/MMRLApp/WebUI-X-Portable).
+It is an apk so just click it and install it.
+7. Open WebUIX, confirm any requirmenents first.
+Then select Tricky Store by clicking on its card in Modules.
+Then at the top right, select the hamburger, press `Select All`, then `Deselect Unnecessary` and then bottom press save.
+8. Again, go to the hamburger menu, click on `Set Valid Keybox`, then `Set Security Patch` and `Get Security Path Date` and save again.

+Reboot and you should have device integrity passed successfully.
+You can check with the Play Store app [Play Integrity API Checker](https://play.google.com/store/apps/details?id=gr.nikolasspyr.integritycheck&hl=en_US&pli=1).

 ### Troubleshooting quick hits